dougeby/IntuneDocs/intune/apps-win32-app-management.md

 At this point you have completed steps to add a Win32 app to Intune.
 For information about app assignment and monitoring, see [Assign apps to groups with Microsoft Intune](https://docs.microsoft.com/intune/apps-deploy) and [Monitor app information and assignments with Microsoft Intune](https://docs.microsoft.com/intune/apps-monitor).

+## App dependencies

+App dependencies are applications that must be installed before your Win32 app can be installed.
+You can require that other apps are installed as dependencies.
+Specifically, the device must install the dependent app(s) before it installs the Win32 app. ​There is a maximum of 100 dependencies, which includes the dependencies of any included dependencies, as well as the app itself.

+1. In Intune, select **Client apps** > **Apps** to view your list of added client apps.
+2. Select an added **Windows app (Win32)** app.
+3. Select **Dependencies** to add the dependent app(s) that must be installed before the Win32 app can be installed.
+4. Click **Add** to add an app dependency.
+5. Once you have added the dependent app(s), click **Select**.
+6. Choose whether to automatically install the dependent app by selecting **Yes** or **No** under **Automatically Install**.
+7. Click **Save**.

 ## Delivery Optimization

 Windows 10 1709 and above clients will download Intune Win32 app content using a delivery optimization component on the Windows 10 client.
 Delivery optimization provides peer-to-peer functionality that it is turned on by default.
 Delivery optimization can be configured by group policy and via Intune Device configuration.
 For more information, see [Delivery Optimization for Windows 10](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization).